-So this is an actual MRI scan L4,5 and you can see healthy disc above and then a fairly blackened disc, so desiccated disc with a large bulge here.
-And you can see the cauda equina travelling down that the thin black lines that you see travelling down.
-And you can also see here you see some contortion of the cauda equina beneath the disk bulge, that contortion twisting, convolution of the cauda equina, what you often see when it becomes compressed.

-It's worth mentioning to people I mean, that image on its own is not enough, is it?
-It's worth looking at the stuff we've done with Rob Shanks and Darren Chandler on how to read MRIs.
-That's just one slice.
+So this is an actual MRI scan I four, five and you can see healthy disc above and then fairly blackened disc, so desiccated disc with a large bulge here.
+And you can see the quarter acquired a travelling down that the thin black lines that you see travelling down.
+And you can also see here you see some contortion of the quarter recliner beneath the dispersion, that contortion twisting, convolution of the quarter corners, what you often see when when it becomes compressed, it's worth it's worth mentioning to people I mean, that image on its own is not enough, is it?
+No, no, it's worth looking at the stuff we've done with Rob shank some direction on there on how to how to read MRIs.
+That's that's just one slice.

 That's a sagittal slice which is helpful but not conclusive.
-You would have to look at an axial slice as well which shows you the axial image of the canal to see that there's complete occlusion of the canal.
+You would have to look at an axial slice as well which shows you the the axial image of the canal to see that this complete occlusion of the canal.

-Yeah, I mean, I can remember I've looked at loads of these in the past and I would have thought that right up there at the top of the lumbars.
-It looks to me as though the cord is being compressed, but actually, it's a tiny bulge, it probably isn't.
+Yeah, I mean, I can remember I've looked at loads of these in the past and I would have thought that right up there at the top of the lumbers.
+It looks to me as though this call is being made. impressed, but actually, it's a tiny boat and it probably is there.

 Yeah.
-And you can see a lot of CSF around the spinal cord.
+And you can see lots of CSF around this the spinal cord.
 So that wouldn't raise any concern at all.
-But certainly that would give you some kind of cause for concern.

-You can see the comas there can't you, you can see the cauda.

-Yes, which normally terminates around L2.
-So that's pretty much where you would expect to see it and then you can see the thin lines of the horse's tail as it were travelling down and each one of them is a spinal nerve.
+But it certainly that would give you some some kind of cause for concern, such as usual you can see the comas there can't you can see the quarters there, which normally terminates around L two.
+So that's pretty much where you would expect to see it and then you can see the thin lines of the horse's tail as it were travelling down and each one of them is spinal nerve.

-But from Lisa's point of view, I will see if I can dig up some images to send out with tomorrow's email showing the axial view of this.
+But from from Lisa's point of view, I will see if I can dig up some images to send out with tomorrow's email showing the the axial view.

-To be honest, if you Google cauda equina MRI on Google images.

-It would be worth doing that just to show because I suspect most people would rely heavily on the radiology report rather than trying to analyse it all themselves, it's very easy to make mistakes.
+To be honest, if you Google CT require MRI on Google images.
+There are you can have worth doing that just to show because I suspect most people would rely heavily on the radiology report rather than trying to analyse it all themselves absolutely easy to make mistakes.

 Absolutely.
-And certainly, with something as serious as cauda equina.
-What you don't want to be doing is interpreting the MRI yourself and making a decision about whether or not the cauda equina are compressed.
+And certainly with something as serious as cord recliner.
+What you don't want to be doing is interpreting the MRI yourself and making a decision about whether or not the cord recliner or compressor.

-Nitu says, who do we refer to inside the hospital services triage system?
+Nietzsche says Who do we refer to inside the hospital services triage system?

 We'll talk about that as we work our way through the process.
-But essentially, each hospital will have an on call either a neurosurgeon, an orthopaedic surgeon or a spinal surgeon whose responsibility it is to deal with these sorts of patients who come to ED.

-Forgive me for not knowing that, presumably it's only hospitals that have an a&e department that will have this.
+But essentially, each spinal each hospital will have an on call either a neurosurgeon, an orthopaedic surgeon or a spinal surgeon whose responsibility it is to deal with these sorts of patients who come into the IDI and forgive me for not knowing that presumably it's only hospitals that have an a&e department that will have this